Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Related Work

-\textbf{FedRL:} For value-function based algorithms, \cite{jin2022federated} analyzes the convergence performances with environment heterogeneity.
-In \cite{agarwal2021communication}, a local update method is used to reduce communication costs. \cite{khodadadian2022federated} shows a linear speedup with respect to the number of agents.
-All of the above works are limited to tabular RL analysis.
-For actor-critic based method, \cite{wang2023federated} analyzes the convergence performances with linear function approximation. \cite{pmlr-v48-mniha16} builds a practical system to implement the neural network approximation.
-In \cite{fedkl2023}, it adds KL divergence and experimentally validates the actor-critic based method with neural network approximation.
-For policy-based methods, in \cite{lan2023}, it shows simplicity compared to the other RL methods, and a linear speedup has been demonstrated in the synchronous setting.
-However, with an online behavior, it is not practical to perform synchronous global updates with heterogeneous computing power, and the global time consumption heavily depends on the stragglers \cite{mishchenko2022asynchronous}.
+\textbf{FedRL:} For value-function based algorithms, \citet{zheng2024frl, jin2022federated, woo2023blessing} analyze the convergence performances with environment heterogeneity. \citet{salgia2024sample} analyzes the trade-off between sample and communication complexity. \citet{zheng2024frl, khodadadian2022federated} shows a linear speedup with respect to the number of agents. \citet{zhang2024finitetime} extends the result with linear function approximation.
+However, all of the above works are limited to tabular or linear approximation analysis (without deep learning).
+For actor-critic (AC) based method, \citet{wang2023federated} analyzes the convergence performances with the linear function approximation. \citet{pmlr-v48-mniha16} builds a practical system to implement the neural network approximation. \citet{yang2024federatednaturalpolicygradient} analyzes the sample complexity in the multi-task setting.
+In \citet{fedkl2023}, it adds KL divergence and experimentally validates the actor-critic based method with neural network approximation.
+For policy-based methods, \citet{chen2021communication} gives a convergence guarantee for the vanilla FedPG. \cite{wang2024momentum} analyzes the performance in the heterogeneous setting. \citet{lan2023} further shows the simplicity compared to the other RL methods, and a linear speedup has been demonstrated in the synchronous setting.
+Further, optimal sample complexity for global optimality in federated RL even in the presence of adversaries is studied in \citet{ganesh2024global}.
+However, with online behavior, it is not practical to perform synchronous global updates with heterogeneous computing power, and the global time consumption heavily depends on the stragglers \citep{mishchenko2022asynchronous}.
 This motivates us to consider the asynchronous policy-based method for FedRL.
 We demonstrate both theoretically and empirically that our method further reduces the time complexity compared to the synchronous FedRL approach.